 Gina Moseley is an Ingeborg Hochmair Professor in the Institute of Geology at the University of Innsbruck, Austria.
 She began caving at the age of 12, and then later developed an interest in cave-based research whilst studying Physical Geography at the University of Birmingham, UK.
 In 2009, she earned her Ph.D. from the University of Bristol, UK, in which she used stalagmites from underwater caves to construct records of sea-level change over the last half a million years.
 Since 2011, she has worked in the Quaternary Research Group in the University of Innsbruck.
 She specialises in using cave mineral deposits to improve our understanding of rapid climate change events and warm climatic periods.
 In 2018, she won the prestigious FWF Start Prize to fund a 6-year palaeoclimatic research project in Northeast Greenland.
+Dr. Moseley is a Laureate of the 2021 Rolex Awards for Enterprise, a National Geographic Explorer, a Fellow of the Royal Geographical Society, and the main protagonist in the IMAX educational film Ancient Caves.

 Jonathan Degenfelder is an assistant on the Greenland Caves project.
 Jonathan takes care of sample preparation, administrative duties, and updates the social media.
 In 2017, he received his B.Sc. in Earth Sciences from the University of Innsbruck, Austria, and he is now working towards his M.Sc.
 In 2018, he completed a semester abroad as the Universidad Austral de Chile.